engtuncay/engtuncay.github.io/js2-typescript/notes/ts-02-types.md

 // error TS2322: Type 'string' is not assignable to type 'number'.
 ```

-For this reason, it’s a good practice to use tuples with data that are related to each other in a specific order.

-For example, you can use a tuple to define an RGB color that always comes in a three-number pattern:
+For example, you can use a tuple to define an RGB color that always comes in a three-number pattern: (r,g,b)

-(r,g,b)
 For example:

 ```js